message/iata/SG.md

 More details can be found at: <a href="https://safetravel.ica.gov.sg/health/vtsg">https://safetravel.ica.gov.sg/health/vtsg</a>
 - This does not apply to:
 - passengers younger than 18 years;
-- passengers with an exemption letter issued by the Ministry of Manpower (MOM).
+- passengers with an exemption letter issued by a Singapore government agency.